daniero/braingasm/BRAINGASM.md

 TODO: Short something about prefixes in general here.

+### `$`: Cell value

+Returns the value of the current cell.
+If given an integer prefix, it returns the value of the cell with the given index of the tape.

+### `#`: Data pointer / tape position

+Returns the current position on the tape, relative to its start position.

 ### `z`: Zero

 Returns `1` if the current cell or given parameter is `0`, otherwise returns